It’s here! The 2022 edition of the Social Media Industry Benchmark Report is hot off the presses for all your competitive context needs.

-Our biggest report ever features the most important metrics across 14 top industries: Alcohol, Fashion, Financial Services, Food & Beverage, Health & Beauty, Higher Education, Home Decor, Hotels & Resorts, Influencers, Media, Nonprofits, Retail, Sports Teams, and Tech & Software.
+For the sixth (!) year in a row, we’ve got the most important social media benchmarks from the 14 top industries: Alcohol, Fashion, Financial Services, Food & Beverage, Health & Beauty, Higher Education, Home Decor, Hotels & Resorts, Influencers, Media, Nonprofits, Retail, Sports Teams, and Tech & Software.

 Social Media Benchmark Key Takeaways

-Carousels lead to high engagement across all industries, so brands should look for opportunities to combine photos into carousels.
-Why?
-Instagram carousels get re-served to users who don’t engage the first time, earning them more impressions.
+What’s the secret behind this ultra-engaging post type?
+Instagram carousels often get re-served to users who don’t engage the first time, earning them more impressions.

 All-Industry Social Media Benchmarks

-The all-industry Facebook median stayed flat this year, though Higher Ed, Influencers, and Sports Teams were able to make some real inroads here.
+The all-industry Facebook median stayed declined a little this year, though Higher Ed and Sports Teams were able to boost their engagement rates.

-Industries decreased their posting frequency on Facebook by about 14% this year.
+Median posting frequency on Facebook ticked up by a few points this year.

 Higher Ed was the clear engagement winner on Instagram despite below-median posting frequency, suggesting more isn’t always better on Instagram (though second-place Sports Teams might beg to differ).

-Tweeting frequency declined by about 10% this year, with Media and Sports Teams tweeting more than all the rest of the industries combined on Twitter.
+Tweeting frequency rose about 13% this year, and Media and Sports Teams tweeted more than all the rest of the industries combined on Twitter (as usual).

-Alcohol brands won the silver on Twitter but were middle-of-the-road on Facebook and Instagram.
+Alcohol brands won the bronze on Twitter again and performed above the median on Facebook and Instagram.

 A few ways Alcohol brands can keep up the pace:

-Alcohol brands are more than twice as likely to post photos on Instagram than other post types, but should consider combining a few of those single-photo posts into high-performing carousels.
+Carousels grabbed the highest engagement rates for Alcohol brands, who were much likelier to post photos on Instagram.
+Consider combining a few of those single-photo posts into high-performing carousels.

-Seasonal vibes and beverages topped Alcohol’s hashtag charts on Instagram this year.
+Holidays and seasons topped the charts for Alcohol brand hashtags on Instagram this year.